The person at the center of this case

 Start here

-Why has Chacon-Morales evaded capture for over 15 years despite being the only fugitive among five charged conspirators?
+Why has Chacon-Morales evaded capture for over 15 years despite being the alleged leader and only fugitive among five charged conspirators?

-What specific locations in Baja California Sur/Norte, Sonora, and Sinaloa are believed to be harboring Chacon-Morales?
+What specific locations in Baja California Sur, Baja California Norte, Sonora, and Sinaloa are believed to harbor Chacon-Morales?

-What evidence directly links Chacon-Morales as the armed lookout and organizer of the robbery and murder?
+What evidence definitively places Chacon-Morales as the armed lookout at the fence during the murder?

 Try asking